Superelliptic curves with large Galois images

 One may rewrite the above equation by letting $\theta(\Bar{\alpha}_\ell) = \Bar{\sigma}(\Bar{\alpha}_\ell^{-1})$ for some $\sigma \in \Gamma(v)$ and then for any $\tau \in \Gamma(v)$ writing for some appropriate integer $m_\tau$.
 This provides us with the following description (for $v \nmid \m$):

 where $\theta$ is some fundamental character of level $[k_v:\Fl]$.

-As any fundamental character differs only by an automorphism to any other fundamental character of the same level, this is all that is needed for questions concerning Galois images. \end{subsection} \begin{subsection}{The endomorphism character} In this subsection let us consider a $g$-dimensional abelian variety $A/K$.
+A fundamental character of level $[k_v:\Fl]$ differs by an automorphism of $k_v$ from any other fundamental character of the same level.
+As all the automorphisms of $k_v$ are given by raising its elements to some power of $p$, we see that the image of $U_v$ is independent of $\theta$. \end{subsection} \begin{subsection}{The endomorphism character} In this subsection let us consider a $g$-dimensional abelian variety $A/K$.
 Suppose we have an embedding $E \hookrightarrow \End^0_K(A)$.
 Then, as in Section \ref{section_lambda_adic_reps}, we may attach a system of $\lambda$-adic representations to $A$.
 These representations form a strictly compatible system $(\rho_\lambda)$ with exceptional set $S$ equal to the set of places of $K$ where $A$ has bad reduction, see Section II of \cite{ribet_RM} for more details.

 As explained in Section \ref{section_lambda_adic_reps}, taking the determinant of these representations leads to the existence of an algebraic Hecke character $\Omega$ such that $\Omega_\lambda = \det \circ \rho_{\lambda^\infty}$ for each $\lambda$.
 We call $\Omega$ the \emph{endomorphism character}.